flipflopplop/webapi-assignment1/README.md

 > Please do not delete this file as it is essential for the module to function.

-## Test
+## Testing
-The file `sample.js` includes the full list of available functions with working examples provided by this library module.
+The file `sample.js` contains the full list of available functions with working examples provided by this library module.
 You can test out the module with this file with `npm test`:
 ```
 npm test
 ```